mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-20-blend-first-look.md

 ---
 layout: post
 title: "Pencil by FiftyThree &#8212; First Look at Blend"
 description: "53's Pencil is full of promise.
-Join me as I take a look at it's most interesting new feature, Blend."
+Here's some draws done using its most interesting new feature, Blend."
 category: articles
 image:
   feature: paper-53-blend-first-look-feature.jpg